jina-ai/executors/jinahub/encoders/text/LaserEncoder/README.md

 ### 🚚 Via JinaHub

 #### using docker images
-Use the prebuilt images from JinaHub in your Python codes.
+Use the prebuilt images from JinaHub in your Python code.
 The input language can be configured with `language`.
 The full list of possible values can be found at [LASER](https://github.com/facebookresearch/LASER#supported-languages) with the language code ([ISO 639-1](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes))

 ```python
 from jina import Flow